Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-12: Beta Readiness Plan

+Today we conducted a comprehensive review of the codebase to identify the remaining elements needed for a beta-ready release.
+After analyzing the project status and recent changes, we've created a detailed plan to address the missing elements:

+### 1. Testing Improvements

+1. Create a comprehensive testing checklist document
+2. Fix integration test runtime issues
+3. Add missing unit tests for critical components
+4. Implement performance and stress tests

+### 2. UI/UX Finalization

+1. Verify and complete Export to CSV functionality
+2. Improve dashboard layout responsiveness
+3. Update placeholder data in Settings
+4. Clean up unused controllers and adapters
+5. Enhance error handling in UI components

+### 3. Documentation Completion

+1. Create comprehensive testing checklist
+2. Create user documentation for internal testers
+3. Audit and update documentation for consistency

+### 4. Dashboard UI Standardization

+1. Replace fixed heights with Expanded or Flexible widgets
+2. Standardize padding using BLKWDSConstants
+3. Improve responsive layout with more breakpoints
+4. Replace placeholder icons with proper images or standardized icons
+5. Improve accessibility with larger icon sizes and better text readability

+### 5. Final Testing and Verification

+1. Conduct comprehensive testing of all features
+2. Fix any regressions
+3. Optimize performance
+4. Declare Phase 1 complete and tag codebase as v1.0.0

+We've updated the project_status.md file with this plan and will begin implementation immediately, starting with the comprehensive testing checklist.
+This plan provides a clear roadmap to complete the remaining tasks and prepare the application for beta release.

 ## 2025-07-12: Database Caching Optimization

 Today we focused on optimizing the database caching system to improve performance and reduce unnecessary cache invalidations: